truj/midica/README.md

 Midica is an interpreter for a Music Programming Language.
 It translates source code to MIDI.

-But it can also be used as a MIDI Player, MIDI compiler, MIDI decompiler, MIDI Karaoke player or a MIDI file analyzer.
+But it can also be used as a MIDI Player, MIDI compiler, MIDI decompiler, MIDI Karaoke Player or a MIDI File Analyzer.

 You write music with the easy-to-learn programming language "MidicaPL".
 You can use the same techniques like in regular programming, like:

 - Variables and Constants
+- Functions
 - Loops
 - Conditions (if/elsif/else)
-- Functions
+- Including Libraries
-- Modules for code re-use
 - Code Comments

 You write your songs in plain text files using the text editor of your choice.
 Midica transforms these files into MIDI.